 Framework management is based at the Danube University Krems.

-IMAREAL is involved in two subprojects of the Lower Austrian research framework Interdisciplinary Regional Studies (first):
+From 2016 to 2018 IMAREAL was involved in two subprojects of the Lower Austrian research framework Interdisciplinary Regional Studies (first):

 With ONAMA, the “Ontology of the Narratives of the Middle Ages", a two-year cooperation project between the Mittelhochdeutsche Begriffsdatenbank (MHDBDB, University of Salzburg) and IMAREAL started on March 1, 2018.
 The aim of the project is to develop a semantic web ontology as a digital tool for the analysis of imaginative potential and narratological patterns in medieval literature and images.

 The project is funded by the Austrian Academy of Sciences go!digital.